 This cloth diaper blog series is meant to teach you everything there is to know about using gDiapers.
 I have already shared the following posts.

-Now I am going to show you my laundering routine to make sure each diaper stays as absorbent and clean as possible.
+make sure each diaper stays as absorbent and clean as possible.
 You can use this method on all (most) cloth diapers, not solely gDiapers.

 If you are exclusively breastfeeding, you can simply toss all soiled diapers in the washer.
 If you have added formula or solid foods to your baby’s diet, you must do an extra step and rinse the poop off the diapers before placing them in the washer.
 Breastfed baby poop is water soluble and will simply dissolve by your first rinse cycle.

 First, I store all the soiled diapers in a large wet bag that zips shut.
 I simply take the cloth insert out of the gDiaper and place it in the wet bag.
 If the gPant pouch or the gPant is soiled, I place those in the bag too.
 It is important that you flip the gPants inside out and velcro them shut to prevent velcro wear during the laundering process.

 For my first baby, I used a large wet bag made by Fuzzibunz that did not seal shut.
 It was convenient for washing diapers because I could toss it all in the washer but it made the nursery smell terrible.
 I do not recommend using this wet bag.
 I am currently using a large Planet Wise wet bag and I absolutely LOVE it.
 It has a waterproof zipper on top that works to seal in 100% of the diaper smells.
 This bag is attached to my changing table that is next to my bed.
 Unless I told you, you would not be able to tell that the bag is filled with soiled diapers.